gramineproject/gramine/Documentation/quickstart.rst

 application.
 The option you choose depends on how you are running your application.

-:ref:`Install Gramine` - This option provides instructions for installing Gramine on various versions of Ubuntu or Red Hat Enterprise Linux 8.
+:ref:`Install Gramine` - This option is explained on this page.
+It involves installing Gramine from binaries from operating system repositories.

-:doc:`docker-image-installation` - This option provides instructions for installing a prepared Docker image with Gramine and running the container.
+:doc:`docker-image-installation` - With this option, you protect your application using a prepared Docker image providing a minimal distribution of Gramine.
-This option enables you to protect an application running in the cloud.

 :doc:`devel/building` - This option is mainly used for assisting in helping the development of Gramine.
 This option is much more involved.
-The instructions for this option are listed on another page.

 Debian 11
 ^^^^^^^^^